Dynamics of Loschmidt echoes from operator growth in noisy quantum many-body systems: Introduction

 A fruitful approach to this problem comes from the relation of operator growth to quantum chaos, particularly quantum uncertainty and sensitivity to perturbations of the dynamics~\cite{yan2020PRL,romero2019JHEP,garcia2022OTOC,bhattacharyya2022WEB}.
 The Loschmidt echo~\cite{peres1984,jalabert2001,jacquod2001} quantifies the sensitivity of the system to small perturbations in the dynamics, defined as the overlap of two states evolved under two slightly different unitary dynamics.
 Depending on the chaotic or regular nature of the evolution and the strength of the perturbation, the Loschmidt echo decay takes on different functional forms.
 For strongly perturbed chaotic dynamics, the decay is exponential, while the decay is Gaussian in weak-perturbation regimes.
-Because the Loschmidt echo is theoretically and experimentally accessible, it has been intensively studied for over four decades; see Refs.~\cite{gorin2006,Jacquod2009,goussev2012arXiv,goussev2016PTRSA} and references therein.
-While most of these works focused on single-body systems, our focus will be on quantum many-body systems (see, e.g., Refs.~\cite{silva2008PRL,torres-herrera2014PRE,serbyn2017PRB,sanchez2020PRL,karch2025} for works in the many-body context).
+Because the Loschmidt echo is theoretically and experimentally accessible (ee, e.g., the review Ref.~\cite{goussev2012arXiv} and Ref.~\cite{google2025} for a recent experimental measurement of a closely related correlation function in a quantum simulator), it has been intensively studied for over four decades; see Refs.~\cite{gorin2006,Jacquod2009,goussev2012arXiv,goussev2016PTRSA} and references therein.
+While most of these works focused on single-body systems, our focus will be on quantum many-body systems (see, e.g., Refs.~\cite{silva2008PRL,torres-herrera2014PRE,serbyn2017PRB,sanchez2020PRL,karch2025,carignano2025} for works in the many-body context).

 The last decade has taught us that an effective strategy to tackle the apparent intractability of quantum many-body dynamics is to replace the actual microscopic dynamics with effective random evolution, over which we can average.
 Random quantum circuits (RUCs)~\cite{Nahum_entanglement_2017,Nahum_Operator_2018,Keyserlingk_Operator_2018,Rakovszky_Diffusive_2018,Khemani_Diffusive_2018,Nahum_entanglement_2019,RQCreview2022} and random Floquet circuits (RFCs)~\cite{Kos_ManyBody_2018,Chan_Solution_2018,Chan_Spectral_2018,Bertini_Exact_2018,Bertini_Exact_2019,Friedman_Spectral_2019,chan2019PRL,Garratt_Local_2021,chan2021PRR,yoshimura2023operator} played an instrumental role in refining our understanding of entanglement spreading, operator growth, spectral statistics, and thermalization in generic quantum many-body systems.